 Richard Ligon’s History of Barbados (1657) is one of the most important accounts of the Caribbean written in the seventeenth-century.
-Ligon visited the island during the early years of the “sugar revolution" when a boom in sugar growing led to the development of an extensive plantation economy that relied upon slave labour.
+Ligon visited the island during the early years of the "sugar revolution" when a boom in sugar growing led to the development of an extensive plantation economy that relied upon the labour of enslaved persons.
 His account describes the social structure and economy of Barbados during this pivotal period, and reveals his own values about politics, slavery and wealth.

 This e-text, which is in the public domain, was created for use in teaching and for general reading, making this controversial text widely available to a modern audience.